rafaelorozco/rafaelorozco.github.io/_pages/about.md

 <img src="/images/mri_post.gif" width="200">
 [Probabilistic Bayesian optimal experimental design using conditional normalizing flows](https://arxiv.org/pdf/2402.18337)

-but generally I focus on modalities governed by computationally expensive partial differential equations (PDEs).
+Generally, I focus on imaging governed by computationally expensive partial differential equations (PDEs).
 These modalities are best suited for physics hybrid frameworks that are accelerated by machine learning but informed by traditional domain physics knowledge in the form of PDE simulations.
 I primarily consider myself an engineer since my passion is in scaling these novel techniques to real world applications.

 ### Recent News